Close Alert Banner

 Suggested grade level: Senior

 Interested in doing a tour of the museum with your school or summer group?
-Visit our Education Programs page.
+Visit our Field Trips / Group Tours page.

 Learn how you can help sponsor a field trip or Travelling Trunk for a class by visiting our donation page and help a local school participate in a program they might not normally be able to afford.